 I sometimes think I enjoyed watching Roy Rogers on television so much because he had a kind, smiling, friendly face and always came to the rescue with Dale.
 (I thought mother favored Dale too.)
 I could see him on the television when you were gone and think of you.

-I think my earliest memory is of Moma and I waiting up for you to come home way past my bedtime from one of your trips.
-I remember being very sleepy but being fully awake when you arrived home.
+I think my earliest memory is of Moma and I waiting up for you to come home, from one of your trips, way past my bedtime.
+I remember being very sleepy but being fully awake when you came home.
 I remember horse-playing with you on the couch with the warm soft corduroy shirts you liked to wear and feeling so loved and secure.

 One thing I learned from Daddy was humor.
 Humor added texture to our lives, just as music did.
 I learned to laugh at all kinds of things, including myself.
 Daddy used to say, ” If you can laugh at yourself, you’ll never be lacking for something to laugh about.”(Actually from Shilrley MacLane.)